LumoSQL/lumosql/README.md

 If you are looking for more information about technical terms in this README you'll likely find it in the LumoSQL documentation.

+LumoSQL uses the [Fossil source code manager](https://fossil-scm.org/), with a [mirror project on Github](https://github.com/LumoSQL).
+This is partly because Fossil has some advantages over Github which suit a project of this size, and partly because Fossil and SQLite are symbiotic projects and test cases for each other.
+Fossil can mirror to and from Github, but Fossil is the tool of choice for LumoSQL.

 ## Quickstart

 * Ensure you have the build environment described below